 After a little wine, adults can test out their dance moves at Duck’s Beach Club on Main Street; expect to see a bit of line dancing as well as the Shag, a partner dance involving twirls and fancy footwork — the official state dance of South Carolina.
 Fat Harold’s Beach Club also offers Shag lessons for beginners.

 Ready to go?
-Check out the latest hotel deals for summer.
+Check out the latest hotel deals for fall.